bastienleonard/pysfml-cython/doc/sphinx/source/graphics.rst

 .. class:: Text([string, font, character_size=0])

+   This class inherits :class:`Transformable`.

    *string* can be either a regular string or Unicode.
 SFML will internally store characters as 32-bit integers.
 A ``str`` object will end up being interpreted by SFML as an "ANSI string" (cp1252 encoding).
 A ``unicode`` object will be interpreted as 32-bit code points, as you would expect.

-   .. attribute:: blend_mode
+   .. attribute:: character_size
    .. attribute:: color
-   .. attribute:: character_size
    .. attribute:: font
-   .. attribute:: origin
-   .. attribute:: position
-   .. attribute:: rect
-   .. attribute:: rotation
+   .. attribute:: global_bounds
-   .. attribute:: scale
+   .. attribute:: local_bounds
    .. attribute:: string
-   .. attribute:: x
-   .. attribute:: y

       This attribute can be set as either a ``str`` or ``unicode`` object.
 The value retrieved will be either ``str`` or